FernandoBasso/dev-how-to/bash/bash-arrays.md

 ### Create And Use An Array

 Create an array of numbers.
-Use `()`, and separate elements with spaces (not commas, like in most languages).
+Use `()`, and, unlike in many other languages, separate elements with spaces, not commas.

 ```shell-session
 $ nums=(1 2 3 4)